 A common mistake, especially among cross stitch beginners, is applying too much tension to the stitches.
 In the quest for perfection, it's easy to make the crosses overly tight, thinking that it will secure them better.
 However, this isn't the case at all!
 Your threads aren't going anywhere.
 It's essential to regulate the tension correctly and avoid over-tightening, as excessive tension can cause the fabric to pucker and create wrinkles and odd shapes in the fabric, ultimately making the final design appear slightly distorted.
 Try to find a balance, and aim for consistent tension across all the stitches.

-14. Divide the Work into Sections
+14. Divide the work into sections

 This is a great tip for larger cross stitch projects.
 Get yourself a pencil, a ruler, and a little bit of patience, and mark different sections of the cross stitch pattern on the fabric.
 For example, if you're stitching a design that's 1000 x 1000 stitches, you can break it down into sections of 150 stitches each.
 This allows you to complete each section gradually and makes it easier to count the stitches.
 To do this, simply decide on the size you want for each section (this is a personal preference), mark each section with a pencil, and start stitching each section one at a time.